 The Reserves Act 1977 anticipates that management plans will be under continuous review in response to improved knowledge or changing circumstances.
 It is expected that the outcomes contained in this Plan, in particular, will require adjustment over time as tasks are achieved and directions refined.
-The Aims and Objectives set out are predicted to remain relevant, but may require refinement or supplementing.
+The Aims and Objectives set out are predicted to remain relevant, however may require refinement or supplementing.
 Actions will change as they are achieved.

-Any comprehensive review or significant adjustment to the reserve management plan will require the processes set out in s.41 of the Reserves Act to be followed.
+Any comprehensive review or significant adjustment to the Reserve Management Plan will require the processes set out in s41 of the Reserves Act to be followed.